bobmakesmagics/Express-Typescript-PostgreSQL-CRUD/README.md

 1. Install dependencies using `npm install`.
 2. Set up your PostgreSQL database and update connection details in `src/db.ts`.
 3. Run the app using `npm run dev`.
+4. Unit test the app using `npm run test`.